Education Modules - Introduction

 The modules we run are our best attempt at maintaining a continuous cycle of study and contemplation on what are, by their very nature, profound subjects.
 This does mean that attendance at all three weekends is important – to miss one weekend, especially the first or second, will mean that the student will struggle to catch up on the areas missed.
 We realise that life is never as simple or as predictable as one would like, but we do ask within reasonable limits that the commitment to a module is seen as one to attend all three weekends, as well as to home study between them.
 You should also note that our weekends start at 6.45 pm on Friday evenings and end at around 3 pm on Sunday afternoons – we try to make full use of the hours available to us and again wherever possible we ask our students to ensure that they arrive by the scheduled start time.

-Our venue is a retreat house in Warminster, Wiltshire: charges for a weekend are £108 inclusive of all costs (accommodation is entirely single bedrooms): this represents only what the Trust pays the retreat house for your accommodation, and if you are able to pay more to cover the Trust’s additional expenses, we would appreciate it.
+Our venue is a retreat house in Purley Chase, Warwickshire: charges for a weekend are £175 inclusive of all costs (accommodation is nominally shared bedrooms, but it is almost certain that in practice nobody will be asked to share) or £198 for single ensuite rooms: this represents only what the Trust pays the retreat house for your accommodation and meals.

 The Trust comes from a tradition that does not see wisdom as something to be bought and sold, nor as a possession nor a professional qualification, and our programme is run, as nearly as possible, on a cost basis.
 The fees payable are set to cover accommodation, food, and necessary expenses of the weekends, and our tutors do not charge for their work.
 Our fees are, therefore, significantly below what is normally charged for similar weekends.
-Where students may struggle to pay even these fees, we always try and ensure that this is not a barrier to participation, and should you find yourself in such a position, you should have no hesitation in approaching the Trust to ask for a bursary.
+Where students may struggle to pay even these fees, we always try and ensure that this is not a barrier to participation, and should you find yourself in such a position, you should have no hesitation in approaching the Treasurer in confidence (firstname.lastname@example.org) to ask for a bursary.
 Where students are in a position to make donations over and above the set fees, we do ask that this is given serious consideration.
 The Trust works hard to ensure that all donations received are put to the best possible use, and that monies put into the hands of the Trust are placed in the direct service of philosophy.
-The Trust is a registered charity (registration number 299648) and any gifts made to it by UK taxpayers enable the charity to reclaim the standard rate tax you may have paid on the gift.
+The Trust is a registered charity (registration number 299648) and any gifts made to it by UK taxpayers enable the charity to reclaim tax paid.

 Copies of papers for each module are free to enrolled students; students may have to purchase books (which if supplied by the Trust, attract a 20% discount).